Guide for Authors

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

-Design the abstract (p.2) to be a single paragraph that succinctly states the unique methods, findings, conclusions and keywords of the work [50 to 200 words].
-Following the abstract, list up to 10 keywords that will allow the users of indexes and searches to find your paper.
+Design the Abstract (p.2) to succinctly explain: Hypothesis, Experiments and Findings (up to 200 words).
+The preferred format for the Abstract is to use these three subheadings.
+As a guide, an example Abstract can be found here Following the Abstract, list up to 10 keywords that will allow the users of indexes and searches to find your paper.

 Immediately following the abstract, please provide up to 10 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid the use of 'and'/'of' for example).
 Be sparing with abbreviations, and define any abbreviations used, as above for the title.
 These keywords will be used for indexing purposes and should guide readers to the unique subject matter of the paper.